OpenVoiceOS/ovos-persona/README.md

 ```bash
 pip install ovos-persona
 ```

 ### Configuring Personas

-Personas are loaded from configuration files, which can either be provided by plugins or user-defined JSON files.
+Personas are loaded from configuration files, which can either be directly provided by plugins or user-defined JSON files.

 By default, personas are loaded from the XDG configuration directory, just create .json files under `~/.config/ovos_persona`

+Personas are mainly defined via [solver plugins](https://openvoiceos.github.io/ovos-technical-manual/solvers/), each plugin is tried by order until one provides an answer

+Find solver plugins [here](https://github.com/OpenVoiceOS?q=solver&type=all), some solvers may also use other solvers internally, such as a [MOS (Mixture Of Solvers)](https://github.com/TigreGotico/ovos-MoS)

+> some repos and skills also provide solvers, such as ovos-classifiers (wordnet), skill-ddg, skill-wikipedia and skill-wolfie

 Example to use a local OpenAI compatible server, `~/.config/ovos_persona/llm.json`